1. Home

 Service Provider Forms

-Service Providers assist CAPP participants by providing them an opportunity to perform community service hours or receive social services such as job training, substance abuse counseling, and life skill classes, to name a few.
+Service Providers assist CAPP participants by providing them an opportunity to perform community service or receive services including, but not limited to job training, substance abuse counseling, and life skill classes..
 In order to become an “Authorized Service Provider” under CAPP, service providers are required to complete and return the “Service Provider Form“.

 Map of Service Providers

-Please call CAPP at (213) 978-4400 for information pertaining to the Service Providers that work with CAPP.
 Service providers are available throughout LA County to provide opportunities for CAPP participants to perform community service hours or receive social services in lieu of performing community service hours.
+For more information, please call (213) 978-4400.

 Service Provider Training

-If you are a service provider and are interested in participating in CAPP, view our slideshow presentation to help you understand your role as a CAPP Service Provider.
+If you are a service provider and are interested in partnering with CAPP, please view our slideshow presentation to help you understand your role as a Service Provider.

 Exit CAPP Survey